Nowcasting using regression on signatures: Nowcasting via regression on signatures

-Let $Y_{t}$ be the (low-frequency) target variable we want to nowcast.
-We write $X_{t}$ for the (high-frequency) observed explanatory variables at \(t\).
-Motivated by the approximation of the Kalman filter in terms of signatures, we assume that for some truncation level \(K\) we have a model of the form
+Let $Y_{t}$ be the (low-frequency) target variable we wish to nowcast.
+Let $X_{t}$ denote the (high-frequency) observed explanatory variables at \(t\).
+We wish to build an estimate of $Y_t$ based on a previous observation \(Y_{t-}\) and observations of \(\{ X_s \}_{s \in [s', t]}\), where \(s'\) is the start of the lookback window.
+Motivated by the approximation of the Kalman filter in terms of signatures, we suppose that

-where \begin{itemize} \item $Y_{t-}$ is a past observation of the low frequency target variable, available at the time of nowcast.
-This can correspond to the target variable at the beginning of the lookback window over which the signatures are computed, or the most recent observation; \item $\epsilon_t$ is a mean-zero error term which we assume is stationary; \item $\psi_{k,t}$ is a sequence (for each value of $t$) of signature terms at level \(k\), including iterated integrals of $t$ and the different components of the observed process $X$, calculated over a lookback window ending at the present time; \item $\alpha_k, \beta_k$ are vectors of regression coefficients (the dimension of which depends on \(k\)). \end{itemize} As outlined in Section \ref{sec:signKalman}, in order to replicate the Kalman filter, we would have $\beta_k=0$ whenever $\psi_k$ corresponds to a signature term depending on $X$, and \(\alpha_k, \beta_k\) nonzero only for those signature terms which depend either purely on $t$, or on a single component of $X$ appearing once in the iterated integral.
-Both of these restrictions can be relaxed, leading to a richer class of models than considered by the (linear) Kalman filter.
+where \begin{itemize} \item $Y_{t-}$ is a previous observation of the low frequency target variable that is available at the time of nowcast.
+This could be the target variable at the beginning of the lookback window over which the signatures are computed, or the most recent available observation; \item $\psi_{k,t}$ is a sequence (for each value of $t$) of signature terms at level \(k\), including iterated integrals of $t$ and the different components of the observed process $X$, calculated over the lookback window $[s',t]$ ending at the present \item $\epsilon_t$ is a stationary error term with $E\big[ \epsilon_t \big| Y_{t-}, \{\psi_{k,t}\}_{k=0}^\infty \big]=0$; \item $\alpha_k, \: \beta_k$ are sequences of regression coefficients. \end{itemize} As outlined in Section~\ref{sec:signKalman}, in order to replicate the Kalman filter, we would have $\beta_k=0$ whenever $\psi_k$ corresponds to a signature term depending on $X$, and \(\alpha_k, \:\beta_k\) nonzero only for those signature terms that depend either purely on $t$, or on a single component of $X$ appearing once in the iterated integral.
+Both of these restrictions can be relaxed, leading to a richer class of models than can be captured by the (linear) Kalman filter.

-As discussed in Section \ref{sec:sigprediction}, there are a variety of practices for choosing the signature truncation level \(K\).
-We follow \cite{morrill2021neuralrough} and select the level through hyperparameter optimisation.
-We search over a range of levels (in features and time) usually up to level 4 as that is enough to capture the changes in the area between time-series (see Section \ref{sec:sigs}) and higher dimensional equivalents.
-Hyperparameters are obtained through running the models over a validation period.
-The best hyperparameters are used to fit the final model on the whole training and validation period, and this calibrated model is applied to the test period.
+In practice, for a fixed finite sample, we must project onto a finite approximation by truncating the terms of the signature at some level $K<\infty$.
+As discussed in Section~\ref{sec:sigprediction}, there are a variety of practices for choosing the signature truncation level \(K\).
+We follow \cite{morrill2021neuralrough} and select the level through hyper-parameter optimisation.
+For real-world data, we search over a range of levels (in features and time) up to level $4$: this is enough to capture the changes in the area between time-series (see Section~\ref{sec:sigs}) and higher dimensional equivalents.